Economic growth forecasts cut for Ebola-hit West African nations

 Sierra Leone Finance Minister Kaifala Marah told Reuters that a previous target of 11.5 percent economic growth this year was "unachievable in the face of the Ebola outbreak".

-"Revenue is dropping [because] many of the big businesses are folding up," he said, estimating that the government had lost $60 million (37 million pounds) in revenue in the last three months as activity in the mining and tourism sectors dried up.
+"Revenue is dropping [because] many of the big businesses are folding up," he said, estimating that the government had lost $60 million in revenue in the last three months as activity in the mining and tourism sectors dried up.

 The end of Sierra Leone's war just over a decade ago led to large scale investment from mining companies like African Minerals and London Mining, spurring rapid economic growth even if development lagged.